Lightweight and doesn't weigh hair down

 Potential allergens: Not likely, but sodium lauryl sulfate and sodium laureth sulfate may irritate sensitive skin.

 About the brand: Pantene Pro-V is a cult-favorite hair care brand that promises salon-level quality at a drugstore price point.
 The brand was founded in the 1940s by a team of Swiss doctors working in an intensive care unit treating serious skin injuries.
-They discovered that one ingredient—panthenol (or vitamin B5)—had a strong effect on patients’ hair, and the rest is history.
+They discovered that one ingredient—panthenol (or vitamin B5)—had a strong potential effect on patients’ hair, and the rest is history.

 About My Hair: Fine, dry, and naturally wavy